EricssonBroadcastServices/EnigmaRiverAndroidCore/tutorials/your_first_app.md

 }
 ```

-Also make sure that your app is actually using the subclass of Application where you initialize the `EnigmaRiverContext`.
+Also make sure that your app is actually using this subclass of Application.
+This is done by setting the <code>android:name</code>-attribute of the <code>&lt;application /&gt;</code> tag in your `AndroidManifest.xml`.
+See [Android tutorials](https://developer.android.com/guide/topics/manifest/application-element) for further information.

 ## Retrieving a `Session`
 Next, our end user needs a `Session` to be able to access content from the Red Bee backend.
 If you are using Red Bee Medias default authentification the `Session` object can be obtained using the `EnigmaLogin` utility class.